Back To Top

 If you are unsure whether you want a walking shoe or a walking boot, then a good compromise would be a mid-level boot, which provides more support, especially around the ankle, than the lower walking shoe, but without being too heavy or cumbersome.
 It's like choosing a shandal during the summer months when you can’t decide between a walking shoe or a hiking sandal.

-I think one of the best-looking and supportive mid-level boots is the Teva Grandview Gore-Tex, which comes in a muted red with orange trims along with several other colourways.
-Available in sizes 3 to 9, it has a lot of features that give it the title of 'most supportive' in our guide.
+I think one of the best-looking and supportive mid-level boots is the Teva Grandview Gore-Tex, which comes in a vibrant blue with yellow trims, along with muted colourways.
+Available in sizes 3 to 9, it has a lot of features that make it deserving of the 'most supportive' title in our guide.
 But before I get to those, I want to flag that I did find it a bit fiddly to put on.
-The laces are quite short and there is not a lot of room to position your foot, so it requires lots of wriggling and smooshing.
+The laces are quite short, and there is not a lot of room to position your foot, so it requires lots of wriggling and smooshing.
 However, once they are in place, they fit beautifully.

-The boots measure 4.5 inches at the back and 5.5 inches above the tongue so give you that bit more support around the ankle and are also incredibly waterproof (that will be the Gore-Tex), even when I dunked my feet into particularly deep puddles.
-Another great feature is the heel lock system, which helps to keep your foot in place, especially when going downhill when the pressure can typically feel quite painful.
+The boots measure 4.5 inches at the back and 5.5 inches above the tongue, so they give you that bit more support around the ankle and are also incredibly waterproof (that will be the Gore-Tex), even when I dunked my feet into particularly deep puddles.
+Another great feature is the heel lock system, which helps to keep your foot in place, especially when going downhill, when the pressure can typically feel quite painful.

 If you can get over the fact that they are not the easiest to get onto your feet, I would recommend these mid-height boots.
 They look lovely, are durable and protective, and though they are on the pricier end of the spectrum, the quality and comfort mean they are worth it.